mylesmaxie0/mylesmaxie0/README.md

 - **Deploying LimaCharlie agents** on Windows and Linux endpoints for real-time monitoring.
 - **Creating automated detection rules** to identify suspicious activities like unauthorized process execution, lateral movement, and privilege escalation.
-- **Developing Python scripts** to integrate LimaCharlie with **Splunk** for centralized log analysis.
-- **Configuring automated responses**, such as isolating compromised devices and blocking malicious IPs.
+- **Configuring automated responses**, such as isolating compromised devices and killing processes.

 📌 **Lessons Learned:**
 - How to **deploy and manage EDR agents** efficiently.